 Deer are not commonly ridden for two main reasons: one is that that most species are light boned and not suited to carrying a load, and also they are undomesticated with a skittish and unreliable temperament that makes them more dangerous to ride than a horse.
 Some interesting exceptions are given below in relation to the riding of reindeer, elk and moose.

-Most deer are too small or light boned to ride.
-However reindeer function well as both pack and riding animals as shown by the video below from Mongolia.
+Most deer are too delicate to ride.
+However, reindeer function well as both pack and riding animals as shown by the video below from Mongolia.
 There are various tourist opportunities which allow people to visit these communities and ride a reindeer themselves.

 Another robust species that can be saddle trained is the elk.
 Because horses were available as a superior alternative elk-riding never really caught on.
 But it was a novelty or hobby mount that is featured on early American postcards like the one shown right.